-Environmental Impact (15 points)
+Environmental Stewardship\ and Impact (15 points)

-To what extent was there a need for this project?
+Was there an environmental stewardship component to the project?
 How did the project positively affect the community?
 Were there any long-term environmental benefits or outcomes of the project?

-Completion of Goals (15 points)
+Completion of Goals (10 points)